Cldfire/Forum-Notifier/README.md

 # XenForo-Notifier

-Notifies users of their Spigot account's Messages and Notifications.
+Notifies users of their XenForo account's Messages and Notifications.
 This also displays their post count and post rating.